DiveGearAdvice.comUpdated April 2026

 New masks have factory coating that causes fogging.
 Before first use, scrub the inside lens with toothpaste or washing-up liquid.
 Repeat several times.
 This removes the coating and reduces fogging.

 Before each dive, apply defog solution or baby shampoo, then rinse lightly.
-UK cold water increases fogging tendency, so proper preparation is essential.
+Cold water increases fogging tendency, so proper preparation is essential.

-High-volume tropical masks Large-volume masks designed for tropical clarity don't suit UK conditions.
+High-volume tropical masks Large-volume masks designed for tropical clarity don't suit cold water conditions.
 They require more air to clear and don't work well with hoods.

-Clear skirts for regular UK diving Clear skirts let in light but increase internal reflections in murky UK water.
-Black skirts provide better contrast in typical UK visibility.
+Clear skirts for regular cold water diving Clear skirts let in light but increase internal reflections in murky water.
+Black skirts give better contrast in typical 3-10 metre visibility.

 Masks without trying first Online purchases are risky for masks.
 Face shapes vary enormously.
 Always try before buying, ideally with your hood.